Taranaki Award 2025 Official Rules.

 For any further information or clarification, email Doug on zl3dug@gmail.com

-1. The Award will run from Wednesday 25th September to Sunday 29 September 2024 inclusive.
+1. The Award will run from Wednesday 24th September to Sunday 28th September 2025

 3. Contacts may be made on any band using voice modes only.